flosse/scaleApp/README.markdown

     ...
     scaleApp.register( "moduleId", myModule, { i18n: myLocalization } );

-Now you can access that stings easily trough the sandbox with the '_' method.
+Now you can access these strings easily trough the sandbox using the '_' method.
 Depending on which language is set globally it returns the corresponding localized string.

     sb._("myStringId" );